rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: If you are just talking about exposing the underlying data, Windows does use CLDR extensively so we could potentially expose underlying data.
 I'm not ready to commit to standardizing on CLDR, though.

 RX: I do Intl and localization at PayPal, in globalize.js.
-It's not just a matter of roping a lowerlevel api into a higher level one.
+It's not just a matter of roping a lower-level API into a higher-level one.
 For example, when you say Date.short, so let the engine to figure things out in the specifics about the language/locale.
 So it's more than grouping things together--it has localization smarts under that.

-CP: What we're saying is that that information is needed to produce the right date formatted--it could produce options that would feed back into the Intl constructors.
+CP: What we're saying is that that information is needed to produce the right date format--it could produce options that would feed back into the Intl constructors.

-ZB: What the committee is saying is that it would be great if there was an API that would return the underlying data, and another API that would format using that.as the pattern.
+ZB: What the committee is saying is that it would be great if there was an API that would return the underlying data, and another API that would format using that as the pattern.

 CP: Or rather options, as pattern has issues.